 Tombstone Epitaph (11 South 5th Street, Tombstone, AZ)

-Tombstone’s newspaper.
+If you’re looking for what to do in Tombstone, AZ, you should make a visit to Tombstone’s newspaper, The Tombstone Epitaph.
 According to Wikipedia, The Epitaph is the oldest continually published newspaper in Arizona.
-Free entry, and you can even pick up a free reprint of the paper the day after the infamous OK Corral showdown.
+The museum has free entry, and you can even pick up a free reprint of the paper the day after the infamous OK Corral showdown.

 Big Nose Kate’s Saloon (417 E Allen St, Tombstone, AZ)

-An homage to Doc Holliday’s lady, Big Nosed Kate, this watering hole serves up a great reuben sandwich!
-Stop here to hear some live music, grab a cold beer, and a great reuben to take a break from your walking tour.
+An homage to Doc Holliday’s lady, Big Nosed Kate, this watering hole serves up a great Rueben sandwich!
+Stop at this Tombstone attraction to hear some live music, grab a cold beer, and a great Rueben to take a break from your walking tour.
 The saloon’s building was originally the Grand Hotel (built in 1881).

 Crystal Palace Saloon (420 E Allen St, Tombstone, AZ)